 Galapagos mockingbirds have quite a complex social organization, not altogether common among other mockingbird species.
 The birds live in social groups within a determined territory, to which they are strongly attached and territorial.
 The birds avidly defend their territory, fanning their tail and flicking their wings away from their body, while producing loud calls to scare away intruders.

-A community of mockingbirds typically consists of around two to five adult birds, but can reach anywhere up to 24 adults.
-Each group includes multiple breeding females that were born in the territory, but males in both number and behaviour generally dominate them.
+A community of mockingbirds typically consists of around two to five adult birds but can reach anywhere up to 24 adults.
+Each group includes multiple breeding females that were born in the territory, but males in both number and behavior generally dominate them.
 The groups form a linear dominance hierarchy with the oldest male taking the dominant role, and the females ranking below the males.

 Among this group, breeding pairs are typically monogamous, formed by two individuals of equal rank; however, this is not always the case.
 For example, during years in which females outnumber males, the mating system may become polygamous, in which case it is not rare to see joint nesting.
 One of the more intriguing characteristics of this social structure is the practice of collective breeding, which is quite rare among birds.
 A breeding pair typically occupies their own individual nest, but all of the birds defend the territory collectively.
 Furthermore, it is not uncommon for multiple ‘helper’ birds to assist a breeding pair in rearing their young, even bringing the chicks food.
 This additional help does not affect the growth rate of the fledglings, but it has been found that those nests that receive help fledge younger than those that do not.